Enjoy a More Natural Smile with Composite Dental Fillings

 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at DeKalb Dental Center.
 Here’s how it works:

-- Dr. Tatum isolates the tooth from saliva to keep it dry.
+- Drs.
+Tatum or Hayes isolate the tooth from saliva to keep it dry.

 - Any dental decay is removed.